rmagick-temp/rmagick/README.txt

 Thanks to

-   * Akinori MUSHA, for his work making RMagick available on FreeBSD.
-   * Tom Payne, for reporting bugs, sending me the Ruby 1.8.0 patches, and for the Gentoo ebuild.
-   * Bob Friesenhahn, for GraphicsMagick.
-Also for his help with the RMagick installation and many other things.
    * Simple Systems, for hosting the RMagick documentation online.
-   * Mike Williams, for the RMagick Debian package
    * ImageMagick Studio LLC, for ImageMagick and for hosting the RMagick documentation.
-   * Kaspar Schiess, for the MS Windows gem.
+   * Kaspar Schiess and Brett DiFrischia, for the MS Windows gems.
-   * Jeremy Hinegardner, for the amd64 patch.

 <h2 id="license">License</h2>